charumotiramani/Queue/README.md

 "int rear" to store the position of rear end of the queue.

 Inside the main
-"int ch" to store the choice of the user "int data" to input data entered and store it in the stack
+"int ch" to store the choice of the user "int data" to input data entered and store it in the stack.
-Inside function void display() "int i" for running iteration on the for loop
+Inside function void display() "int i" for running iteration on the for loop.

 # Functions
 void enqueue(int data)
 To push the data entered into the queue If the value of rear=9[SIZE-1], that is, if the Queue is full the program gives a message "Queue Overflow!"
 Otherwise the data is entered into the Queue and rear is incremented by 1.

 void pop()
 If the value of front=-1, that is, if the Queue is empty the program gives a message "Queue Underflow!"
 Otherwise it removes the element from the Queue and front is incremented.

 void display()
 Otherwise displays the elements present in queue from top to bottom